cfengine/documentation/reference/promise-types/access.markdown

 ### admit_keys

-**Description:** A list of RSA host keys to grant access to the object.
+**Description:** A list of RSA keys of hosts that should have access to the object.

 [%CFEngine_promise_attribute()%]